sagan/simplegoproxy/README.md

 - `_sgp_respass=<value>` : The password to encrypt the response.
 See below "Response encrpytion" section.
 - `_sgp_encmode=4` : The response encryption mode, bitwise flags integer.
 See below "Response encrpytion" section.
 - `_sgp_tplmode=1` : The response template mode, bitwise flags integer.
 See below "Response template" section.
-- `_sgp_tplpath=<value>` : Apply response template only if target url path ends with this value.
+- `_sgp_tplpath=<value>` : Array Value.
+Apply response template only if target url path ends with this value.
 E.g. `.gohtml`.
-Can be set multiple times.
-- `_sgp_tpltype=<value>` : Apply response template only if target url original response has this content type.
+- `_sgp_tpltype=<value>` : Array Value.
+Apply response template only if target url original response has this content type.
 E.g. `txt`, `text/plain`.
-Can be set multiple times.
 Use empty string to match original response which does not have a "Content-Type" header.
 Use `*` to accept all content types.
-- `_sgp_mutestatus=<value>` : If the target url original response has this status code, "mute" this response and sent a standard 404 not found page to client instead.
-Can be set multiple times.
+- `_sgp_mutestatus=<value>` : Array Value.
+If the target url original response has this status code, "mute" this response (discard this reponse and sent a standard 404 not found page to client instead).
 Possible values:
   - `*` : All status codes except `200` and `206`.
   - `!xxx` : All non-xxx status codes.
 E.g. `!200`.
   - `xxx` : A specific status code.
 E.g. `404`.
+- `_sgp_mutepath=<value>` : Array Value.
+If the target url path ends with this suffix, do not fetch it and sent a standard 404 not found page to client instead.
+The `*` means any path that ends with `/`, or the last segment of path has a file extension (containing `.` char).
+- `_sgp_mutetype=<value>` : Array Value.
+If the target url original response has this content type, "mute" this response.
+Possible values:
+  - empty string: The empty or non-present "Content-Type".
+  - `*` : All content types except `text/html` and `text/plain`.
+  - `xxx` or `xxx/xxx` : Specific content type.
+E.g. `txt`, `text/plain`.
+  - `!xxx` : All content types except this specific type.
+E.g. `!html`.
 - `_sgp_indexfile=<value>` : If this parameter is set and the current target url ends with `/`, Simplegoproxy will append this parameter to the end of target url before fetching it.
 E.g. `index.html`.
 - `_sgp_md2html` : (Value ignored) Render markdown to html.
 If this parameter is set and the response has a content type of `text/markdown`, Simplegoproxy will convert the response body from markdown to html and set `Content-Type: text/html` response header.
 - `_sgp_salt=<value>` : The response encryption key salt.
-- `_sgp_referer=<value>` : Set the allowed referer of request to the entrypoint url.
-Can be used multiple times.
+- `_sgp_referer=<value>` : Array Value.
+Set the allowed referer of request to the entrypoint url.
 See below "Referer restrictions" section.
-- `_sgp_origin=<value>` : Set the allowed origin of request to the entrypoint url.
-Can be used multiple times.
+- `_sgp_origin=<value>` : Array Value.
+Set the allowed origin of request to the entrypoint url.
 See below "Origin restrictions" section.
 - `_sgp_validbefore=<value>`, `_sgp_validafter=<value>` : If set, the entrypoint url can only be used before or after this time accordingly.
 Value can be any of below time formats: `2006-01-02`, `2006-01-02T15:04:05` `2006-01-02T15:04:05-07:00`, `2006-01-02T15:04:05Z`.
 All but the last format are parsed in local timezone.
 The last one are parsed as UTC time.
 Note to enforce these restrictions, "Request signing" must be enabled.

 Modification paramaters are set in Query Variables.
 All `_sgp_*` parameters are stripped from the target url when Simplegoproxy fetch it.
 E.g.: the `http://localhost:8380/https://ipcfg.co/json?abc=1&_sgp_cors` entry will actually fetch the `https://ipcfg.co/json?abc=1` target url.